 Formed from a musical association spanning over two decades, the members of the Ashram Poets, Peter Long and Greg Vincent, decided back in 2006 to retire their six-strings indefinitely and dive headlong into the world of loops, beats and electronica.
-With a combination of ingenuity, experimentation and self-admitted ignorance of dance music conventions, they arrived at a sound completely their own by stripping back the usual guitar, bass and drums formula to basic elements of groove and melody.
-Cutting up loops from old recording sessions yielded new textures, and experimenting with layers of sound and stripping back overloaded arrangements revealed long hidden melodies - a new electronic aesthetic emerged from former rock and pop music sensibilities.
+With a combination of ingenuity, experimentation and self-admitted ignorance of electronic music conventions, they arrived at a sound completely their own by stripping back guitar, bass and drums arrangements to the basic elements of feel and melody.
+Cutting up loops from old recording sessions yielded new grooves and textures, gradually revealing a new electronic aesthetic emerged from previous rock and pop sensibilities.

 The Ashram Poets defy initial categorisation, though happily wear their influences on their sleeves: from the tripped-out keyboard sequencing reminiscent of The Stranglers through to Happy Mondays-esque grooves and the minimalist approach of Massive Attack, the Poets are joyfully eclectic.
 Their influences swing wildly from the gritty Tom Waits-like drum and bass workout of Sex In Her Step to the dreamy, Air-like quality of Seize, to the Madchester rave of Mortalised and the quasi-eastern overtones of Corpios.
 Underscoring all however is an assiduous attention to melody, addictive hooks and infectious grooves.